mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Axiology is the philosophical study of value.
 It is either the collective term for ethics and aesthetics, philosophical fields that depend crucially on notions of worth, or the foundation for these fields, and thus similar to value theory and meta-ethics.

 ## Axiom
-An axiom or **postulate** is a statement that is taken to be true that serves as an initial premise or starting point for further reasoning and arguments.
+An axiom or postulate is a statement that is taken to be true that serves as an initial premise or starting point for further reasoning and arguments.
 In classical logics, an axiom is an evident and well-established statement that needs no further proof.
 In modern logics, an axiom is a premise for reasoning.

 ## Conjecture
 An unproved statement that is believed true is called a conjecture.
 To be considered a conjecture, a statement must usually be proposed publicly, at which point the name of the proponent may be attached to the conjecture, as with Goldbach's conjecture.
 Other famous conjectures include the Collatz conjecture and the Riemann hypothesis.
 On the other hand, Fermat's Last Theorem has always been known by that name, even before it was proved; it was never known as "Fermat's conjecture".

 ## Constants symbols
-are strings that will be interpreted as representing objects
+Constants symbols are strings that are interpreted as representing objects.

 ## Defeasible inference
 Defeasible inferences is a kind of inference in which reasoners draw tentative conclusions, reserving the right to retract their conclusions based on further evidence.